1n/walkman_ratings/README.md

 music files are considered to be stored only on external storage.

 written to work on windows with Cygwin (only affects path)

+need to run Instruments -> Renew Library from tags in MC to see updated ratings.